hannahdesmond/mastery-curriculum/chapter7/README.md

 > Still confused by `while` loops?
 Alter the code example above to use `break` instead.

-We can combine this structure with the array reader method `[]` to tell an object to do something with elements of the array one-after-the-other:
+We can combine this structure with the array reader method `[]` to tell an object to do something with elements of the array one after the other:

 ```ruby
 my_array = ["Hello", "there", "friend!"]